linanok/linanok-platform/README.md

 To ensure a secure and reliable production deployment, consider the following best practices:

 - **Set a strong, unique `APP_KEY`**: Never use the default or example key in production.
-Generate a new key with `docker compose exec cli php artisan key:generate`.
+Generate a new key with `docker compose run --rm cli php artisan key:generate`.
 - **Disable debug mode**: Set `APP_DEBUG=false` to prevent sensitive information from being exposed.
 - **Use secure passwords**: Change all default database and Redis passwords to strong, unique values.
 - **Restrict trusted proxies**: Set `TRUSTED_PROXIES` to only include your actual proxy or Docker network range.